|

 “In love we escape from our self into one another.
 In the moral sphere every act of justice or charity involves putting ourselves in the other person’s place and thus transcending our own competitive particularity.
 In coming to understand anything we are rejecting the facts as they are for us in favor of the facts as they are.
 The primary impulse of each is to maintain and aggrandize himself.
 The secondary impulse is to go out of the self, to correct its provincialism and heal its loneliness.”
 C.S.
 Lewis, An Experiment in Criticism

-Find more information on the granting process and deadline, go to the UTO website. |
+Find more information on the granting process and deadlines, go to the UTO website. |

 |